baldator/vega-stats/README.md

 # Vega Market - Bots analytics

-The project shows
+The aim of the project is to provide a community example about how easy is to integrate Vega graphQL API into a react project.
+The project is getting Vega live data and providing a simple view showing the ratio of trades executed by bots or humans.

 ## Live demo

-You can acces the application here: [Live demo](https://gateway.pinata.cloud/ipfs/QmUocwXmN2axmT35WaYoL1vbuPoyT2tK5Gh7eUqeuBQ1Kb/)
+You can acces the application here: [Live demo](https://square-scene-4524.on.fleek.co/)

 ## Available Scripts